 - A codec is an algorithm used to compress the video data so the resulting file is smaller.
 Common examples are H264, WMV, or JPEG.

 - A container for a video file is determined by its file extension – .mov, .mp4, .avi, and .wmv are common examples.
 The container defines how video data is organized within the file on disk.

 The point we want to make is that the container extension does not tell you what codec was used to compress the file.
 A file with the .mp4 extension very often contains video compressed with the H264 codec, but it could just as easily contain video compressed with numerous other codecs.

 (To see the codec used inside a video file, hover your mouse over the file in Isadora's Media View; a tooltip will appear that gives information about the file, including the codec.)

 High Definition (HD) - HAP (macOS and Windows)

-Another advantage is that you can play HAP movies on both macOS and Windows; if you need to move your show from on platform to another, HAP should definitely be your choice.
+Another advantage is that you can play HAP movies on both macOS and Windows; if you need to move your show from one platform to another, HAP should definitely be your choice.

 The downside with HAP is that it is slow to compress and the file sizes will be much larger than video files encoded with the H264/MP4 codecs.